Office of Accessibility

 - Guide dog owners are trained to care for their guide dogs: to feed, bathe, and clean up after them.
 There is a guide dog shower on campus where student guide dog owners can securely bathe their guide dogs.

-Please contact the Office of Disability Services at 803/323-3290 if you have questions or concerns about guide dogs at Winthrop University.
+Please contact the Office of Accessibility at 803/323-3290 if you have questions or concerns about guide dogs at Winthrop University.
 But remember: don’t pet the guide dog when it is working.